Data Types and Structs

 from guppylang.std.num import nat

-from guppylang.std.platform import result
+from guppylang.std.platform import output

 from guppylang.std.quantum import h, measure, rz